Bradley D. Harrelson, DMD

 Family has always been of utmost importance to Dr. Harrelson; and if you are around him long, it is certain that you will hear stories of his wife and children and how proud he is of them.
 Dr. Harrelson is married to Kasey Harrelson, and they have three wonderful children.

 Abbie spent only one year in Niceville due to military moves but it was quite a senior year as she was selected as the Female Athlete of the Year by Northwest Florida Daily News after leading her cross country team and track team to gold medals in the State Championships for each sport.
 Abbie went on to the University of Florida where she ran for the Gators throughout college on a track scholarship and was on the SEC Academic Honor Roll throughout each year of college.
-She graduated from UF in 2021, and is now living in Tampa, FL student-teaching at Lanier Elementary School as she completes her Masters of Education through UF.
+She graduated from UF in 2021, and then completed a Masters of Education through UF while student-teaching in Tampa, Florida.
 In 2019, she was selected by the All Sports Association as the Female Collegiate Athlete of the Year and was recognized at the annual fundraising banquet at the Emerald Coast Convention Center.
 She has also received multiple awards at The Letterman Awards for University of Florida Athletes the past few years.
 Her DMR (Distance Medley Relay) Team of which she is the 800-meter leg has medaled in the SEC Championship for the past two years and received a 6th place medal this year at the national NCAA championship this year.
+Abbie now serves on the track and field coaching staff at the world-renowned premier sports boarding school IMG Academy in Bradenton, FL (www.imgacademy.com).
+She is an assistant coach for distance and cross country.
+She also works as an Executive Assistant for the clothing company Yellow The Label (www.yllwthelabel.com).

 Logan graduated from Niceville High School where he established himself as a force to be reckoned with on the soccer pitch.
 In 2019-2020, Logan led the Niceville Eagles Men Soccer team in goals with 28 including a penalty kick that sealed the Regional Semi-finals in double overtime and a hat-trick (3 goals in one game) in the State 6A Championship resulting in Niceville Men’s Soccer first State Champion Title.
 After that impressive season, Logan was selected as the team’s Most Valuable Player and to the All-American Team.
 He was also selected as the Northwest Florida Daily News Player of the Year in 2020.
 This year he served as the Captain of the Niceville Men’s Soccer team and helped invigorate what was supposed to be a ‘rebuilding year’ and led a team that lost 9 senior starters and began the year with a losing record to the State Championship just missing defending their title by one goal scored within the final two minutes of play.
 Logan is now part of the University of Tulsa Men’s Soccer Team in Tulsa, Oklahoma.

-Colby is a junior at Niceville High School.
-He is also an impressive part of member of the Niceville Men’s Soccer team and served as the Captain of the Niceville Men’s Soccer Junior Varsity Team and was one of only two JV players pulled up to participate with the Varsity team in the post-season play leading to the State Championship game.
+Colby is a senior at Niceville High School.
+He is also an impressive part of member of the Niceville Men’s Soccer team and served as the of the Niceville Men’s Soccer Team.
+He plans to pursue aeronautical engineering and is weighing his options for potential colleges at this time.
 It is obvious that we spend a lot of our time around the track or the soccer field but all three children are excellent students and contribute to the area also through service opportunities through their involvement in the Crosspoint Student Ministry.

 The Harrelsons are committed to the communities of the Emerald Coast and look forward to serving it and its members for many years to come!